Foreclosure In Mortgage Qualification Lending Guidelines

 - 3 year waiting period after date of short sale reflected on the HUD-1 Settlement Statement

-- 2 year waiting period after Chapter 7 Bankruptcy discharged date to qualify for FHA and USDA Loans
+- 2 year waiting period after Chapter 7 Bankruptcy discharged date to qualify for FHA and VA Loans:

-- FHA allows those who are in a Chapter 13 Bankruptcy repayment plan to qualify for FHA Loans as long as they have been one year into a Chapter 13 repayment plan
+- HUD allows those who are in a Chapter 13 Bankruptcy repayment plan to qualify for FHA Loans as long as they have been one year into a Chapter 13 repayment plan

-- There is no waiting period after Chapter 13 Bankruptcy discharged date to qualify for FHA Loans with The Gustan Cho Team at USA Mortgage
+- There is no waiting period after Chapter 13 Bankruptcy discharged date to qualify for VA and FHA Loans with The Gustan Cho Team at Loan Cabin Inc.

-- The Gustan Cho Team at USA Mortgage are direct lenders with no lender overlays on government and conventional loans
+- Gustan Cho Associates at Loan Cabin Inc. are direct lenders with no lender overlays on government and conventional loans

 Exceptions To Waiting Period Requirements On FHA Loans